• Skip to main content

 As you may guess from the title of this book, Debi Gliori is a Scottish writer and illustrator of children’s books.

-Discover more about her and her books, including videos, at her website debiglioribooks.com.
+Discover more about her and her books, at her Wikipedia page.
 There’s also lots to be found on her blog fiddlesandpins.

 For a list of books she has authored and/or illustrated check out her page at GoodReads.